anandabayu/Alami-Test/README.md

 ## Postman Collection

-You can import postman collection from `Postman/collection.json` to your postman and don't forget to add `URL` in your environtment.
+You can import postman collection from `Postman/collection.json` to your postman and don't forget to add `URL` variable in your environtment.